 Please view on our 'bespoke' website's 'Home Page' some of the features and activities associated with our school and surrounding area.
 If you look at this page you should be able to 'locate' our beautiful new school and nursery buildings, designed for us with a number of seaside themes and bespoke designs .
 We pride ourselves in our school's recent achievements and the historic and friendly culture, as well as our inclusive ethos to be found in and around our school and school community.

 Our Board of Governors are all local members and meet on a regular basis to plan and review the management of our school.
-In a Department of Education inspection report issued in May 2014 the management of the school was described as being 'outstanding'.
+In a Department of Education inspection reports issued in May 2014 andune 2017 management of the school was described as being 'outstanding'.
 Our Child Protection and Safeguarding procedures met all the recommendations for child protection and stated that parents should be confident that the child protection and safeguarding procedures as detailed by the Department of Education (NI) are being met.